coalesceio/External-Data-Package/README.md

 <h2 id="Snowpipe">Snowpipe </h2>

-The Coalesce CopyInto - Snowpipe node is a node that performs two operations.
+The Coalesce Snowpipe node is a node that performs two operations.
 It can be used to load historical data using
  [CopyInto](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table).
-CopyInto-Snowpipe node can be used to create a pipe to auto ingest files from AWS, GCP, or Azure.
+Also the Snowpipe node can be used to create a pipe to auto ingest files from AWS, GCP, or Azure.

 [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro) enables loading data from files as soon as they’re available in a stage.